 Granite is not naturally reactive to acids and will not etch except in extreme circumstances with exposure to potent acids or repeated exposure to acids.

 A doctored granite countertop is a real pain because there’s no easy fix.

 A countertop "cleanability" study testing six countertop materials demonstrated that granite had the greatest reduction of e.coli bacteria count with "normal and reasonable" cleaning methods; better than stainless steel even.

 Simple washing and rinsing reduce bacteria counts on granite nine times better than stainless steel.

 The Center for Disease Control maintains that there's no evidence that granite collects, holds, or harbors bacteria to any degree that is unsafe or unhygienic.

 The Hospitality Industry and the National Institute of Occupational Safety and Health also state that granite is a clean and safe surface.

 Quartz countertops are often touted as being cleaner but have tested about the same as granite and are not any cleaner.

 Just like regularly washing your hands dramatically minimizes the chance of contracting a virus or developing an infection, wiping away all foods and spills throughout the day and then washing and rinsing the surface (or use a granite cleaner) daily, allows you to keep your kitchen countertops more or less safe and sanitized.

-Finally, if you follow the daily, weekly, monthly, and yearly routine for cleaning granite countertops, you'll rarely run into problems and can maintain your counters in brilliant and beautiful condition with ease.
+Finally, if you follow the daily, weekly, monthly, and yearly routine for cleaning granite countertops and use the proper cleaners you'll rarely run into problems.
+You can maintain your counters in brilliant and beautiful condition with ease.